Skip to main content

 * Chained to provide a service using a variety of means.

-How a service is structured is out of the scope of CATS.
+How a service provider structures its services remains out of the

 CATS Service ID (CS-ID): An identifier representing a service, which